Woodstove

 Gem Peak Lookout Rental

-Closed — Closed for the winter season.
-Typically operates from late June through mid-October, weather permitting.
-Reservations available through Recreation.gov with a 5-consecutive-day stay limit.
+Currently closed for the season.
+The lookout typically opens at the end of June and operates through mid-October, weather permitting.
+Reservations are available through Recreation.gov with a 5-consecutive-day stay limit.

 It is illegal to possess, store or transport straw, hay, grain, seed or other forage or mulch products on Forest Service lands without documentation that the product is certified as “weed free” by a state certification process that meets or exceeds the North American Weed Free Forage standards.